lrcouto/MiniRT/README.md

 February 2nd 2021 - Wrote the functions to have the option to save our render as a .bmp file.
 It was more straightforward than I thought it would be, which was a pleasant surprise.

 February 4th 2021 - Triangles are implemented, and I can't wait to try our little raytracer on some more complex models!

+February 6th 2021 - Took some time to fix the Norme, which is almost done except for some rendering functions that we are still going to tweak anyway.
+Tested our render on a classic Utah Teapot model and it worked decently, though it was painfully slow.
 ___

 </details>